Chon Hye-yong

-Chon Hye-yong (born 1972) is a North Korean singer.
+Chŏn Hye Yŏng (born August 10, 1972, in Pyongyang) is a North Korean singer of the Pochonbo Electronic Ensemble.

 Biography

-Chon Hye-yong was born in 1972 in Pyongyang, North Korea to a father who worked as a coal miner and a mother who was a middle school teacher.
+Chŏn Hye Yŏng was born on August 10, 1972, in Pyongyang, North Korea to a father who worked as a coal miner and a mother who was a middle school teacher.

-In 1983, Chon performed in Japan as a part of the Pyongyang Students and Children's Art Troupe and received the Kim Il Sung Youth Honor Award.
-She joined the Pochonbo Electronic Ensemble in 1988 and was awarded the title of Merited Actress in 1991 and People's Actress in 1992.
+In 1983, Chŏn performed in Japan as a part of the P'yŏngyang Students and Children's Art Troupe and received the Kim Il Sung Youth Honor Award.
+She joined the Pochonbo Electronic Ensemble in 1988 and was awarded the title of Merited Artist in 1991 and People's Artist in 1992.

-Since 2011, Chon has been working as a vocal instructor at the Mangyongdae Children's Palace.
+Since 2011, Chŏn has been working as a vocal instructor at the Mangyongdae Children's Palace.

-On January 26, 2025, Chon attended composer Hwang Jin Yong's funeral along with other singers of the Pochonbo Electronic Ensemble.
+On January 26, 2025, Chŏn attended composer Hwang Jin Yŏng's funeral along with other singers of the Pochonbo Electronic Ensemble.